Geeks in Phoenix

 That is where Virtual Memory (paging file) comes into the picture.
 Each program requires a certain amount of memory (RAM) to operate.
 When you have more programs running than available RAM, Windows will utilize the Virtual Memory.

-But with the amount of RAM that computers come with nowadays, many people do not need to worry about Virtual Memory.
+But with the amount of RAM computers have nowadays, many people do not need to worry about Virtual Memory.
 But there are certain times when you can use to modify the Virtual Memory settings.

 But if you are like me and have several programs running simultaneously, customizing the Virtual Memory's size and location can help your computer's performance.